List of historic properties in Clarkdale, Arizona

-This is a list, which includes a photographic gallery, of some of the remaining structures and monuments, of historic significance in Clarkdale, a former mining town in Yavapai County, Arizona.
+This is a list, which includes a photographic gallery, of some of the remaining structures and monuments, of historic significance in Clarkdale, a former mining town in Yavapai County, Arizona, United States.
 Clarkdale was Arizona's first master-planned community.
 The town is located on the northwest boundary of the City of Cottonwood.

 Brief history

-During the Pre-Columbian era, the area was occupied by Sinagua people who built their dwellings in the cliffs of the Verde Valley Mountains between the years of 1100 and 1425 AD.
+During the pre-Columbian era, the area was occupied by Sinagua people who built their dwellings in the cliffs of the Verde Valley Mountains between 1100 and 1425 AD.
 In 1583, Captain Antonio de Espejo and the Spanish conquistadors took possession of the Verde Valley.

 In the 1860s settlers began to migrate into the Verde Valley to work in the mining industry.
 The United States Army established a minor post overlooking the farms which the settlers established in West Clear Water.
 A post called Camp Lincoln, which later was renamed Camp Verde, was established.